We were both raised with Sicilian traditions. So, picking a decadent Sicilian dessert recipe from all the memories we had as children was tough.

 - To make the pastry, beat butter and 1/4 cup (55g) sugar in a stand mixer until smooth and combined.
 Beat in 1 egg until well combined.
 Fold in flour, baking powder, a pinch of salt flakes, and 2 tsp iced water.
 Enclose in plastic wrap and chill for 2 hours.

-I bet this would be delicious with the Viennese coffee recipe form a few weeks ago!
+I bet this would be delicious with the Viennese coffee recipe from a few weeks ago!
 Send us a note with a decadent Sicilian dessert that tops your list.